-The signing of the Agreement between the European Union and the Republic of Lebanon on the cooperation between the European Union Agency for Criminal Justice Cooperation (Eurojust) and the authorities of the Republic of Lebanon competent for judicial cooperation in criminal matters ('the Agreement') is hereby approved on behalf of the Union, subject to the conclusion of the said Agreement.
+The Agreement between the European Union and the Republic of Lebanon on the cooperation between the European Union Agency for Criminal Justice Cooperation (Eurojust) and the authorities of the Republic of Lebanon competent for judicial cooperation in criminal matters ('the Agreement') is hereby approved on behalf of the Union.

-The text of the Agreement to be signed is attached to this Decision.
+The text of the Agreement is attached to this Decision.